PurdueCAM2Project/HELPSweb/source/join.rst

 only and need step-by-step guidance by teaching assistants, you are not ready for research.

-This research provides unique experience that is uncommon on campus: all students (including undergraduate students) solve research problems.
+This research team provides unique experience that is uncommon on campus: all students (including undergraduate students) solve research problems.
 Since research problems are difficult, this team has the following requirements: